 Everyone involved in a real estate transaction should be familiar with their state's rules regarding the handling of earnest money, particularly in the event of a failed transaction.

 When You Have Competition

 Buyers might find themselves competing for a property when the real estate market is hot, and earnest money can help here.
-If you're sure you can perform and you're certain that you can get your mortgage and close on the deal, earnest money is simply a front-end deposit on your down payment and closing costs.
+If you're sure you can perform and you're confident that you can get your mortgage and close on the deal, earnest money is simply a front-end deposit on your down payment and closing costs.

 Should you end up in a bidding situation and you really want the home, and if you know that you can get the mortgage and close on the deal, consider upping your earnest money.
 The seller might be comparing several offers, and there might even be one on the table that's higher than yours.
-But if you're offering significantly more earnest money, you may get the home!
+But if you're offering significantly more earnest money, you may get the home.

-The buyer would have to file Form W-9 with the Internal Revenue Service to claim that interest should the deal drag out forever and the account earn more than $5,000.
+The buyer would have to file Form W-9 with the Internal Revenue Service to claim that interest should the deal drag out and the account earn more than $5,000.

 Earnest Money in Investment Situations

 The goal is to invest as little as possible when it comes to wholesale.
-A wholesaler who uses an assignment contract should put up some earnest money, but she'll want to keep it low.
+A wholesaler who uses an assignment contract should put up some earnest money, but they'll want to keep it low.
 The good news is that you're generally working with a highly motivated seller in these cases.
 They might accept very low earnest money deposits because they haven't been able to sell and they want out of the property.

 You can cut a deal on the other end with your buyer to cover your earnest money, but that will only happen if both deals end up closing.